ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 [Learn more about my go-migrate postgres helper](https://github.com/ivorscott/go-migrate-postgres-helper)

-Next we need to seed the database:
+#### Seeding the database

+Create a seed file of the appropriate name matching the table name you wish to seed.

 ```
 make seed products
 ```

-This adds an empty products.sql seed file found under ./api/internal/schema/seeds.
-Add some rows:
+This adds an empty products.sql seed file found under `./api/internal/schema/seeds`.
+Add the following sql content:

 ```
 -- ./api/internal/schema/seeds/products.sql